Hawzz7/amzone_frontend/README.md

-# Amazone Clone
+# Amazon Clone

-A full-stack Amazone clone built with React.js, Tailwind CSS, Node.js, Express, and MongoDB.
+A full-stack Amazon clone built with React.js, Tailwind CSS, Node.js, Express, and MongoDB.
 This project replicates key features of the Amazon website, including authentication, shopping cart, and order management.

 ## Features